dracmic/pythonlambdaweather/README.md

    - `lambda.tf`: deployment of lambda itself with dependencies and force update by null-resource
    - `null_resource.tf`: creation of Docker image and push to the ECR repository
    - `s3_bucket_site.tf`: creation of the S3 bucket with all proper rights to be public
-   - variables.tf : definition of variables with their default values
+   - variables.tf : definition of variables with their default values, which can be overwritten by adding `terraform.tfvars` in the repo and adding other values to them
    - terraform.tfstate the .backup are the tfstate files generated as I didn't used s3 backend